Skip to content

 Attribute Based Access Control (ABAC) Overview

 Attribute-Based Access Control (ABAC) in Privacera allows you to define dynamic policies based on attributes of users, groups, roles, and tags.
-Instead of maintaining static lists of users or resources, ABAC enables context-aware enforcement, ensuring that access decisions adapt based on identity metadata and business logic such as department, location, clearance level, or sensitivity labels attached to users and data resources.
+Instead of maintaining static lists of users or resources, ABAC enables context-aware enforcement, ensuring that access decisions adapt based on identity metadata and business logic such as department, location, clearance level, or sensitivity labels attached to users, roles, and data resources.

 Privacera also supports policies based on resources, which is covered in the Tag Based Access Control (TBAC).